fzh394/minitask102/README.md

 The main steps are:

-1. Connect to WRDS using the `wrds` package.
+1. Connect to WRDS using Python.
-2. Retrieve company-level accounting data from `comp.funda` with SQL queries.
+2. Retrieve company-level accounting data for Coca-Cola and PepsiCo with SQL queries.
-3. Combine Coca-Cola and PepsiCo data into one pandas DataFrame.
+3. Combine the two company datasets into one pandas DataFrame.
 4. Clean duplicate or incomplete observations.
-5. Calculate three financial ratios:
+5. Calculate four financial ratios:

-   * Net Profit Margin = Net Income / Revenue
+   - Net Profit Margin = Net Income / Revenue
-   * Current Ratio = Current Assets / Current Liabilities
+   - Current Ratio = Current Assets / Current Liabilities
-   * Debt Ratio = Total Liabilities / Total Assets
+   - Debt Ratio = Total Liabilities / Total Assets
-6. Create line charts to compare the two companies over time.
+   - ROA = Net Income / Total Assets
+6. Build an industry benchmark using firms in the same broad SIC industry group.
+7. Create comparison charts for revenue, net income, profitability, liquidity, leverage, and ROA.

+A reusable function is also included so that the workflow can be adapted for comparing other listed companies.

 ## 4. Key Findings

-* PepsiCo consistently generated higher revenue than Coca-Cola from 2020 to 2025, suggesting a larger business scale.
+- PepsiCo consistently generated higher revenue than Coca-Cola from 2020 to 2025, indicating a larger business scale.
-* Coca-Cola reported a higher net profit margin across most of the sample period, indicating stronger profitability.
+- Coca-Cola reported a higher net profit margin than PepsiCo in most years and remained above the industry average in profitability.
-* Coca-Cola generally showed a higher current ratio, suggesting a stronger short-term liquidity position.
+- Coca-Cola also reported a higher ROA than PepsiCo and the industry average in most years, suggesting stronger asset efficiency.
+- Coca-Cola generally showed a stronger current ratio than PepsiCo, although both companies were below the broader industry benchmark in liquidity.
-* PepsiCo reported a higher debt ratio in most years, indicating heavier reliance on liabilities.
+- PepsiCo reported a higher debt ratio than Coca-Cola in most years, and both companies were more leveraged than the industry average.
-* Overall, PepsiCo appears stronger in scale, while Coca-Cola appears stronger in profitability and financial stability.
+- Overall, PepsiCo appears stronger in scale, while Coca-Cola appears stronger in profitability and relatively stronger in financial stability.

 ## 5. Repository Contents

-* `Financial Comparison notebook.ipynb` — main analysis notebook
+- `Financial Comparison.ipynb` — main analysis notebook
-* `figures/` — exported charts used in the project
+- `figures/` — exported charts used in the project
-* `README.md` — project overview and explanation
+- `README.md` — project overview and explanation

 ## 6. How to Run

 To run this notebook, you need:

-* Python
+- Python
-* Jupyter Notebook
+- Jupyter Notebook
-* `wrds`
+- `wrds`
-* `pandas`
+- `pandas`
-* `matplotlib`
+- `matplotlib`

-A valid WRDS account and internet connection are required for first-time access.
+- `numpy`

+You also need a valid WRDS account to access the data.

 Run the notebook cells in order.
-The notebook connects to WRDS, retrieves the data, performs data cleaning, calculates ratios, and generates the charts.
+The notebook connects to WRDS, retrieves accounting data, performs data cleaning, calculates ratios, builds an industry benchmark, and generates the charts.

 ## 7. Demo